aws-samples/serverless-coffee-workshop/instructions/content/2-events/2-log-all/_index.en.md

 ### Step-by-step instructions ###

-1. From the [AWS Step Functions console] (https://console.aws.amazon.com/states/), select the *OrderProcessorWorkflow* you created earlier.
+1. From the [AWS Step Functions console](https://console.aws.amazon.com/states/), select the *OrderProcessorWorkflow* you created earlier.

 2. From the section at top of the page showing the workflow, choose **Start execution**.